PaulStep4ik/Decor_Center_Portfolio_Project/README.md

 ### 3. **Data Verification**
 To ensure the data was correctly imported, I executed simple SQL queries to check table contents and relationships.

+## Extracting Data into Power BI

+### Selected Tables for Visualization
+For the visualizations, I decided to use the following tables:
+- **Orders Table (`orders`)**: Contains details about each order, including the date and location.
+- **Mediators Table (`mediators`)**: Provides information about mediators and their associated companies.
+- **Main Table**: A custom table created using an SQL query that joins multiple tables based on the `order_details` table.
+  - The SQL query is stored in the `SQL Queries` folder in the file **`Main table for Power BI.sql`**.

+### Importing Tables into Power BI
+Using Power BI's built-in PostgreSQL connector, I imported all necessary tables directly from the database.
+After importing:
+- I verified the relationships between the tables in **Model View** to ensure they correctly reflected the database's relational structure.

+### Data Transformation in Power Query
+In **Power Query**, I created two calculated columns in the `main table`:
+1. **Profit**:
+   Formula: ([sell_price] - [purchase_price]) * [quantity]
+Represents the profit generated from selling materials.

+2. **Profit_for_cover**:
+Formula:  ([coverage_area] * [price_per_sqm] * 0.3)
+This column accounts for 30% of the total revenue, with the remaining 70% allocated for worker and mediator fees.

+Additionally, I formatted the data for better readability:
+- Converted all monetary values to the **Currency** type in Ukrainian Hryvnia (UAH).
+- Adjusted other data types for consistency.

+This preparation ensures the data is clean, structured, and ready for visualization in Power BI.